sourcesimian/mqtt-panel/README.md

 ```

 ## Kubernetes
 Configure your Deployment to suffice the docker configuration above.
 Additionally you can add a liveness endpoint at `/api/health` on the configured http port.
-Additionally you can add an ingress controller such as Traefik to perform SSL endpoint termination.
+To perform SSL endpoint termination you can add an ingress controller such as [Traefik](https://traefik.io/) which comes standard with [K3s](https://k3s.io/).

 # Configuration
-`mqtt-panel` consumes a single YAML file.
+`mqtt-panel` consumes a single [YAML](https://yaml.org/) file.
 To start off you can copy [config-basic.yaml](./config-basic.yaml)

 ```
 mqtt: